Best Gaming Keyboards

 The new keycaps are precision-molded and are 5mm thick.
 They are built to resist wear, fading, and shine.
 You can use these keycaps for years and won’t notice any difference at all.

-When it comes to the switches you can choose to go with the Blue, Brown or Silver.
-I prefer the silvers as these provide ultra-fast 2mm actuation and are reliable for up to 100 million keystrokes.
+When it comes to the mechanical switches you can choose to go with the Blue, Brown or Silver.
+I prefer the silvers as these provide ultra-fast 2mm actuation and are reliable for up to 100 million keystrokes, but with the browns you get tactile switches that are beginner friendly.

-A big upgrade for this keyboard is the wrist rest, it’s now much more comfortable and has some extra padding.
+A big upgrade for this premium mechanical gaming keyboard is the wrist rest, it’s now much more comfortable and has some extra padding.
 I think several people including me hated the previous wrist rest on the older model of this keyboard, so this change is welcomed.

 The software included with the K95 is the Corsair iCUE software.
 This allows you to have vivid dynamic RGB lighting control, macro programming and full lighting synchronization that can be paired with other Corsair peripherals.

-Overall, we have to say this is an amazing keyboard.
-The older model has proven that the K95 has survived the test of time and these new extra upgrades keep this keyboard as one of the best gaming keyboards of 2020.
-It gets the 2nd spot in our video and we rate it 5 out of 5 stars just like our first pick.
+Overall, we have to say this is an excellent gaming keyboard.
+The older model has proven that the K95 has survived the test of time and these new extra upgrades keep this keyboard as one of the best gaming keyboards of 2021.

 Before we break down this keyboard, just note that this keyboard is specifically designed for professional gamers and this keyboard is built to be compact whilst packing a serious punch.
 It allows tons of space on your desk due to it’s small size, so you can use a bigger gaming monitor.

 The G Pro X features 3 different types of switches, Red, Brown, and Blue.
-You can choose between them and find which one suits your play style, all have various actuation distances and the mechanical switches can be easily swapped out.
+You can choose between them and find which one suits your play style, all have various actuation distances and the optical mechanical switches can be easily swapped out.
+You should research each actuation point to find which one suits you.

 The keyboard comes with a detachable cable of 1.8m in length, this helps you travel around with the keyboard and pack it up easily.